 When pianist Inna Faliks asked Billy Childs to reimagine Ravel’s “Scarbo” (from Gaspard de la Nuit), he latched on to the image of Scarbo as an evil goblin.
 “It turned into – in my mind – a sadly familiar American storyline, in which a Black man is being pursued,” said Childs.
 His composition “Pursuit” brings out the urgency of the moment, simultaneously crafting a new work as fiendishly difficult to play as Ravel’s notorious finger-buster.
-“Pursuit” will be released as a single on May 28, 2021 on Navona Records.
+(Child’s “Pursuit” was released as a single on May 28, 2021 on Navona Records.)

 The versatile Faliks also commissioned Timo Andres, Paola Prestini, as well as her UCLA colleagues Richard Danielpour, Ian Krouse, David Lefkowitz, Peter Golub, Tamir Hendelman and Mark Carlson to compose responses to Ravel’s Gaspard de la Nuit and Beethoven’s Bagatelles, op.
-126. The world premiere recordings, alongside her performance of the Bagatelles, are collected on her new album, Reimagine: Beethoven and Ravel (Navona NV6352; release date June 11, 2021).
+126. The world premiere recordings, alongside her performance of the Bagatelles, are collected on her new album, Reimagine: Beethoven & Ravel — 9 World Premieres (Navona NV6352; release date June 11, 2021).

 In this homage to Beethoven and Ravel, the Ukrainian-born American pianist ties together three centuries of music and a range of social commentary and interpretations with her acclaimed artistry and impressive technique.